 Spoiler Alert/ Answer Key

 You’ll find the solutions to this little test on page 2 of the printable.
-Be sure if you’re making copies to quiz family or friends, you select “page 1 only” before hitting print, or you’ll get twice as many copies as you need, and half of them will already have the answers filled in. 🙂
+If you’re making copies to quiz family or friends, be sure to select “page 1 only” before hitting print.
+Otherwise, you’ll get twice as many copies as you need, half of which will already have the answers filled in. 🙂

 If you don’t like spoilers, you can stop reading now.
 But for the insatiably curious, here are some other fun facts I gleaned while compiling this test:

-- According to legend, Valentine was martyred for trying to convert the Emperor to Christianity, although that was not the offense for which he was originally imprisoned.
-Also, I don’t know of any letters to a pro-consul’s daughter, but Valentine did supposedly develop feelings for his jailer’s daughter and sent her a message the day he was martyred which he signed “your Valentine.”
+According to legend, Valentine was martyred for trying to convert the Emperor to Christianity, although that was not the offense for which he was originally imprisoned.
+Also, I don’t know of any letters to a pro-consul’s daughter, but Valentine did supposedly develop feelings for his jailer’s daughter.
+He sent her a message the day he was martyred which he signed “your Valentine.”